newyorkcitycops/learning-rust/ownership/ownership.md

 ### Clone
 There's a way of deeply copying values in Rust, clone method.

-Shallow copies can be done with values like integers.
+Shallow copies can be done with moving values like integers.

 ## References
 They are different from pointers, references always point to valid values.